Alert: Notifications and correspondence during COVID-19 restrictions

-This checklist is a guide for a person who manages or controls a small construction site.
+This checklist is a guide for a person conducting a business or undertaking (PCBU) who manages or controls a small construction site.
 It shows what you should consider when setting up and using electricity.
 It outlines what WorkSafe expects you to check every day, what should be checked when the site is first set up, and what should be checked regularly (and as needed).

 The checklist is a guide to help you to identify where you may need to take action.
 It does not cover all legal requirements or all your workplace health and safety duties.

 Site name and location:

 You must have a process for notifying WorkSafe if an electric shock exposes a worker or any other person to a serious risk to their health and safety, or if someone is seriously injured at work.

 Everyone on site knows the process to follow after an electric shock or other notifiable event – and who is responsible for notifying WorkSafe.

 At the start of every day, check for new risks, new equipment, and any changes to the site layout.
 Everyone on site should know if anything has changed and what they need to do or be aware of (eg to eliminate or minimise new electrical safety risks).
 Give any new workers the information, training, instruction and supervision needed to use electricity and electrical equipment safely.

 You and other PCBUs (eg other contractors) must, so far as is reasonably practicable, consult, cooperate and coordinate activities to manage electrical safety risks, as well as other health and safety risks.
 All workers on site must make sure that all electrical equipment provided or used is operated safely and PCBUs must make sure that all electrical equipment is maintained so that it remains safe.

 On a construction site, all appliances, light sources and other electrical equipment (including kettles and microwaves) should be supplied with electricity through an RCD that provides protection against electric shock.

 o All RCDs tested using test button, including RCDs on PSOAs